RENoMafex/RENoMafex.github.io/README.md

 So in conclusion this command will in our example tell the C preprocessor, to take that `#include "footer.html"` line inside of `index.html` and replace it with the contents of the `footer.html` file and output a file called `out_index.html`.<br>
 For this repo the actual command would be something like <span style="white-space: nowrap">`cpp -P -Isrc/templates -nostdinc src/index.html -o docs/index.html`</span>, where `-Isrc/templates` adds the `src/templates` folder to the include paths, which means, that you can store the templates for lines, which should be replaced inside that folder.

+#### But the output files look ugly!
+Yes, they do, simply because the C preprocessor doesnt care about indentation, so i use a tool called [tidy](https://www.html-tidy.org/) to fix that